auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_04.md

 The international standard letter/number mapping found on the telephone is shown [here](https://i.imgur.com/Zn6UdpC.png).

 Write a program that prompts the user to enter a letter and displays its corresponding number.
 Use the `switch` construct to solve the task.
+You can use any selection construct for error checking.

 ### Sample Input and Output